GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity

-\end{definition} The standard $L$-smoothness condition in \eqref{eq:asm-main} with scalar $L>0$ is obtained as a special case of \eqref{eq:ML-smoothness} for matrices of the form $\mL=L \Id$, where $\Id$ is the identity matrix.
-The notion of matrix smoothness provides much more information about the function than mere scalar smoothness.
+where $\|x\|_{\mL} \eqdef \sqrt{x^\top \mL x }$ denotes the $\mL$-norm of $x$. \end{definition} The standard $L$-smoothness condition with scalar $L>0$ is obtained as a special case of \eqref{eq:ML-smoothness} for matrices of the form $\mL=L \Id$, where $\Id$ is the identity matrix.
+The notion of matrix smoothness provides more information about the function than mere scalar smoothness.
 In particular, if $f$ is $\mL$-smooth, then it is also $\lambda_{\max}(\mL)$-smooth due to the relation $\mL \preceq \lambda_{\max}(\mL)\Id$.
 Smoothness matrices have been used in the literature of randomized coordinate descent \citep{Nsync,GJS-HR,ACD-HanzRich} and distributed optimization \citep{safaryan2021smoothness,Wang2021Quantize}.

-\subsection{Algorithm description}
+\subsection{Algorithm Description}

-Similar to \algname{GradSkip}, we maintain two variables $x_t,\;\hat x_t$ for the model, and two variables $h_t,\;\hat h_t$ for the gradient shifts in \algname{GradSkip+}.
-Initial values $x_0\in\R^d$ and $h_0\in\R^d$ can be chosen arbitrarily.
+Similar to \algname{GradSkip}, we maintain two variables $x_t,\;\hat x_t$ for the model, and two variables ${\red h_t},\;{\red \hh_t}$ for the gradient shifts in \algname{GradSkip+}.
+Initial values $x_0\in\R^d$ and ${\red h_0}\in\R^d$ can be chosen arbitrarily.
 In each iteration, \algname{GradSkip+} first updates the auxiliary shift ${\red\hat h_{t+1}}$ using the previous shift ${\red h_{t}}$ and gradient $\nabla f(x_{t})$ (line 4).
 This shift ${\red\hat h_{t+1}}$ is then used to update the auxiliary iterate $x_{t}$ via shifted gradient step (line 5).
 Then we estimate the proximal gradient $\hat g_t$ (line 6) in order to update the main iterate $x_{t+1}$ (line 7).
 Lastly, we complete the iteration by updating the main shift ${\red h_t}$ (line 8).
-See Algorithm \ref{alg:proxskip++} for the formal steps.
+See \Cref{alg:proxskip++} for the formal steps.

-\subsection{Special cases}
+\subsection{Special Cases}

-Before we proceed to the theoretical results, let us consider a few special cases of \mbox{\algname{GradSkip+}}.